Table of Content

 There’s no scientific basis for this approach❗

-In fact, recent jump training science has made it clear that aiming for increased resistance is far more effective than increasing the repetitions.
+In fact, recent jump training science has made it clear that aiming for higher resistance is far more effective than increasing the repetitions.

 Here’s why…

-Anytime you’re doing more than 12-15 reps of an exercise, your muscles are being trained in a sub-maximal level and are conditioned to do the same exercise for a longer period of time.
+Anytime you’re doing more than 12-15 reps of an exercise, your muscles are trained at a sub-maximal level and are conditioned to do the same exercise for an extended amount of time.

-As a consequence, your vertical might even decrease since your muscles are trained to conserve energy when doing the jump movements.
+As a consequence, your vertical might even decrease since your muscles are trained to conserve energy when performing the act.

-The real danger is that the crazy number of repetitions can contribute or lead to serious injuries.
+The real danger is that the excessive number of repetitions can lead to serious injuries!

-There are so many cases of athletes around the world reporting problems such as jumper’s knee and shin splints (not to mention various ligament injuries) after using Air Alert.
+There have been numerous reports of athletes around the world suffering from issues like jumper’s knee and shin splints, in addition to other ligament injuries, after using Air Alert.

-Watch this video of coach Jacob Hiller, someone who I highly appreciate when it comes to vertical jump training, and see what he has to say about habitual jump training.
+Watch this video of coach Jacob Hiller, whom I highly respect for his expertise in vertical jump training, to hear what he has to say about habitual jump training.

-Air Alert remains pretty much the same throughout the whole 15 weeks – you do the same workouts three times a week, with the only difference being gradually increasing the number of reps each week.
+Air Alert stays pretty much the same for the entire 15 weeks – you do the same workouts three times a week, with the exception of progressively increasing the number of reps each week.

 The Workouts

-The program is split into two weekly schedules which it alternates between – an odd week and an even week.
+The program is split into two weekly schedules that alternate – an odd week and an even week.

-You do the odd week (1, 3, 5 etc.) workouts on Monday, Wednesday and Friday, and the even week (2, 4, 6 etc.) on Tuesday, Wednesday, Thursday.
+Workouts for the odd week (1, 3, 5, etc.) are done on Monday, Wednesday, and Friday, whereas the even week (2, 4, 6, etc.) is done on Tuesday, Wednesday, and Thursday.

-It’s hard to find any logic behind this approach… one week you’re training somewhat evenly with an off day in between workouts, and the next week you get a super-intense three-day straight schedule that leaves you completely drained and in high risk of injury.
+It’s hard to find any logic behind this approach; one week you train somewhat evenly with a day off in between, then the next week you get a super-intense three-day straight schedule that leaves you drained and puts you at high risk of injury.

-Other than that, there’s not much variation to the program… you get week 8 (or week 13 if you’re using Air Alert 3) off for recovery, but then just resume the program with a number of sets and reps higher than ever before, climbing to 2,500+ reps per workout (‼️) towards the end of the program.
+…you get week 8 (or week 13 if you’re using Air Alert 3) off for recovery, but then just resume the program with more sets and reps, reaching 2,500+ reps per workout (‼️) towards the end of the program.

-If your knees start to hurt just from thinking about doing that many reps, you’re not alone.
+If your knees start to hurt just from thinking about doing so many reps, you’re not alone.

 Air Alert Exercises

-The whole program is based on 6 exercises that utilize your body weight for achieving results:
+The whole program is built on 6 exercises that use your body weight to get results:

 - Leap Ups